 Response:

 As explained above (comments to Reviewer #1), the main purpose of this paper is to introduce the LPDynR tool, rather than analysing the results of the case study.
-This case study is merely illustrative (although accurate), and the main aim of it is to show the different functionalities and applicabilities of the tool.
+This case study is merely illustrative (although accurate), and the main aim of it is to show the different functionalities and applicability of the tool.
 However, we have rewritten the abstract, expanding its content to make it more focused on the tool itself, and pointing out the general results of the case study.

 2. The Introduction and Abstract are highly repetitive and needs to be refined.